IF YOUR HOUSE FAILS TO SELL AT AUCTION THERE are other options, but GET THE FACTS first

 Regardless of method of sale, there are pros, cons and risks associated with each of them.

 When trying to decide what method is best for you, Wise Up, get informed and consider your property sale in the context of the local property market.

 Unsure whether to sell your house by auction?
 Help is available

-If you need help deciding whether an auction is right for your property, and wanting to find the right agent for the job, Agent Finder NZ can give you the guidance you need.
-Agent Finder is a free service, independent of all selling brands.
+If you need help deciding whether an auction is right for your property, and wanting to find the right real estate agent for the job, Agent Finder NZ can give you the guidance you need.
+Agent Finder is a free service, independent of all real estate agent brands.